Jav1O/distributed-systems-projects/README.md

 - `value2[]`
 - `value3`

-The client uses a public API, while the communication with the server is handled internally through proxies and different communication protocols depending on the branch.
+The client interacts with the system through a public API, while the communication with the server is handled internally through proxies and different communication protocols depending on the branch.

 ## Branches

+This repository is organized by branches.
+Each branch represents a different implementation stage of the same distributed service.

-### POSIX Message Queues
+### `main` – POSIX Message Queues

 Implementation of the client-server architecture using POSIX message queues.